shaneweisz/auto-counterspeech/README.md

 ## Generating Counterspeech Responses

-Counterspeech response predictions using a model (e.g. `dialoGPT`) can be made on a set of inputs as follows:
+Counterspeech response predictions using a model (e.g. `microsoft/DialoGPT-medium`) can be made on a set of inputs as follows:

 ```
 python decode.py --model <modelname> --config <config>.json -i <inputs>.txt [-o <predictions>.txt]